buying

 Industry Multipliers vs. Superior's Pricing

-Across the US pool-route-sales market, the standard multiplier hovers around 12×.
-That means a route billing $5,000/month is typically priced around $60,000 and up.
+Across the US pool-route-sales market, the standard multiplier is around 12×.
+A route billing $5,000 per month would therefore price near $60,000.

-Superior Pool Routes sells at half that standard, tiered by account count:
+Superior Pool Routes sells at about half that standard, using a tiered model based on account count:

 Pricing may vary based on location, account count, and market conditions.